JRoush/Common-Oblivion-Engine-Framework/Readme.txt

 Advanced Installation (in an alternate directory):
 ==================================================
 1. Extract COEF folder in the archive to a working directory of your choice
-2. Create a Oblivion\Data\OBSE\Plugins\COEF\API folder, and copy ExportInjector.dll and ExportInjector.ini
+2. Create a Oblivion\Data\OBSE\Plugins\COEF folder, and copy these files to it:
-    into it (they can be found under API\ in your working firectory).
+        \COEF
+            \API
+                \ExportInjector.dll
+                \ExportInjector.ini
+            \Components
+                \Components.CS.dll
+                \Components.Game.dll
-3. Open Oblivion\Data\OBSE\Plugins\COEF\ExportInjector.ini and edit the FileName field to point to the API\
-    subfolder of your working directory, e.g.
+3. Open the newly copied Oblivion\Data\OBSE\Plugins\COEF\API\ExportInjector.ini and edit the "FileName" field to point to the API\ subfolder of your working directory.
+    For example:
         Filename = "*.eed"
         becomes
         Filename = "C:\My Oblivion Mods\COEF\API\*.eed"